 The Importance of Cash Management

 Business analysts report that poor management is the main reason for business failure.
 Poor cash management is probably the most frequent stumbling block for entrepreneurs.
 Understanding the basic concepts of cash flow will help you plan for the unforeseen eventualities that nearly every business faces.
+Below, you will find useful information regarding the importance of cash management for your small business.

 Cash vs. Cash Flow